lbormann/darts-pixelit/README.md

 * The first argument-definition shows the event 'App-start': on app start, a template-file with name 'call.json' will be displayed with a text 'Lets Play Darts -==-<'.
 Notice '{}' (curly braces) in the argument definition: It's placeholder for an empty space character in the given text (t:).
 This rule applies on every argument definition`s text.
 So.. you can't define an argument-text with 'call|t:Lets Play Darts -==-<'.
 That won't work properly.

 * The second argument-definition shows the event 'Gameshot': on gameshot, a template-file with name 'board.json' will be displayed.
 Moreover a text 'Gameshot!
-Spielername - Finish-score' will be displayed.
+Playername - Finish-score' will be displayed.
 Notice '{playername}' and {'score'}.
-Those are available variables for busted-event, which will be replaced on runtime with corresponding values.
-You can find a list of text-variables [here](#Text-variables).
+Those are valid text-variables for busted-event.
+Those variables will be replaced on runtime with corresponding values.
+You can find a list of available text-variables [here](#Text-variables).

 * The third argument-definition shows a 'score-area': recognized scores between 0 and 15 will result in displaying template 'points-bad'